indracollective/laravel-revisor/docs/preparing-your-models.md

 php artisan migrate
 ```

-Review the generated database schema in your favourite DB tool to familiarise yourself with the Revisor database schema.

 ### Retrofitting Existing Models/Tables

 If you are needing to add Revisor to Models in your application that already have production data stored, we recommend